jnozzi/cocoadev.com/SiteContent/General/CoreGraphicsShielding.markdown

 ----

-You could look into [[ApplicationEnhancer]] and use it to release the window when needed.
+You could look into General/ApplicationEnhancer and use it to release the window when needed.

 ----